relyzer/relyzer-portfolio/README.md

 ## To do:

 1.)
 Further improve aesthetics and responsive design!
+Add more interactive / dynamic elements!
 2.)
 Make it even prettier!
 5.)
 Separate the data into another folder/fileset from the components (SOC principle) 4.)
-Add pagination to project section
+Add pagination to project section (also consider the necessity and the benefit for UX)
-5.)
-Add ... read more to reduce word clutter for project details

 ## Website initially started from: